davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 ### Discussion

-Pyroxene-exchange geothermometry shows that the peridotite samples form two groups in temperature with centroids separated by roughly 60ºC.
-These temperatures seem to correspond to the samples being sourced along a depth gradient.
 For reasonable slopes of the sub-Salinian geotherm, this range of temperatures may sample a depth range of 5-15 km within the mantle lithosphere.
 These depths must be greater than 30 km, the depth to the Moho, <!-- appropriate reference --> and less than